 The current round is now closed.

-The next round will open to applications in January 2017 with a deadline in March.
+The next round will open on the week on Monday 23 January with a deadline of 17:00 (GMT), Wednesday 22 March.
 All project start dates will need to be after 14 May 2017.

 When applications open, register/log in to our online grants system, complete your contact details, and navigate to ‘Your Applications’.